RobTillaart/HeartBeat/README.md

 send specific diagnostic or error patterns.
 A pattern exists of 1 to 15 HIGH pulses separated by a fixed length LOW pulse.
 The length of the HIGH pulses can be coded with characters S and L (short and long).
-An example of an SOS pattern is "SLS".
+An example of an SOS alike pattern is "SSSLLLSSS".
 The unit length of the base pulse is determined by the frequency.

 If a pattern is started it cannot be overwritten until it is either ready